CyberFlameGO/svnpython/Doc/library/tkinter.rst

 There are many useful subclasses of Variable already defined:
 :class:`StringVar`, :class:`IntVar`, :class:`DoubleVar`, and
 :class:`BooleanVar`.
-To read the current value of such a variable, call the :meth:`get` method on it, and to change its value you call the :meth:`!set` method.
+To read the current value of such a variable, call the :meth:`get` method on it, and to change its value you call the :meth:`set` method.
 If you follow this protocol, the widget will always track the value of the variable, with no further intervention on your part.